 SAP versions 1.0 & 1.1 applied to the first three principal comparisons (hydroxychloroquine, dexamethasone, and lopinavir-ritonavir versus no additional treatment respectively), for which data matured in the first UK wave of the pandemic.
 However, due to its later introduction, enrolment of patients in the azithromycin arm was much slower.
 Over time, factorial randomisations and a second randomisation have been added, introducing new treatment arms including convalescent plasma, tocilizumab, synthetic neutralizing antibodies, and aspirin.
-These changes, combined with the fact that use of corticosteroids (one of the original treatment arms) is now the usual standard of care for many patients, makes this a sensible juncture to re-evaluate the SAP and produce version 2.0.
+Version 2.0 of the SAP was produced in response to these changes, combined with the fact that use of corticosteroids (one of the original treatment arms) is now the usual standard of care for many patients.